Welcome to Glencoe Folk Musuem. Our staff are here to ensure you enjoy your visit to the collection and exhibitions.

 At Glencoe Folk Musuem we are committed to making our building and events programme accessible to all.
-Below you’ll find some information on Accessibility at the museum - but if you can’t find what you’re looking for, or if you have any feedback on how we can improve, please send an email to firstname.lastname@example.org or telephone 01855 811664 (April-October only) and speak to a member of the workforce.
+Below you’ll find some information on Accessibility at the museum - but if you can’t find what you’re looking for, or if you have any feedback on how we can improve, please send an email to firstname.lastname@example.org or telephone 01855 811664 (April-October only) and speak to a member of the team.

 Much of our site is accessible to wheelchairs and buggies.
 The whole site is on one level.
 There are uneven floors/ground throughout the site.
 There are some narrow doorways - see details below.
 The site includes the main museum building, outside space leading to three small outbuildings with displays, and an outdoor display of the coffin boat.